tatianegercina/FinTech/01-Lesson-Plans/12-NLP/3/LessonPlan.md

     return all_headlines, all_dates
 ```

-Walkthrough the next few blocks of code, which contain the keywords we chose to look for.
+Walk through the next few blocks of code, which contain the keywords we chose to look for.
 Ask the class what other keywords they used and why they thought those topics might be correlated with Apple stock.

 * The function below calculates an average sentiment score for each day for each topic.
 We chose to take the average of the compound sentiment score as implemented by VADER.